meedan/meedan.com/README.md

 To run middleman directly without the `npm start` shortcut, to see more logging details: do `bundle exec middleman --verbose`.

-## Performance testing with gulp

-- *gulp pagespeed* — run an optimization test based on google pagespeed insights API.
-Note: This operates on the live site, not the local site.
-(To test the local site you can use ngrok and reconfigure the URL in gulpfile.js.)
-- *gulp validate* - check `./build/*.html` for validity

 ## Bundling and minifying SVG with gulp

 - *gulp bundle-svg* — bundle all of the svg files into a single file we can inline into the template.